Join

 View website

-Penshurst Place and Gardens is a historic estate located in Kent, United Kingdom.
-Below is a detailed summary of its opening times and related information for various attractions and events:
+Penshurst Place and Gardens in Kent, United Kingdom, offers a variety of attractions and events for visitors throughout the year.
+Below is a detailed summary of the opening times, attractions, and events for 2026:

 • Parkland: Free to visit and open all year.